canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 Here's some possible strategies!

 ### Ask for blind referrals or advice
-Connect with everyone at Google on Linkedin and them DM them your resume.
+Connect with everyone at Google on Linkedin and DM them your resume.

 ### Resume Engineering
 Stack the resume with lots of programming languages and the latest buzzwords.